canada-ca/micro-acquisition/_pages/en/supplier-guide.md

 ### 3. The ability to accept payment from a credit card using a payment system or via PayPal?

-Note that having a credit card does not mean you are able to accept payment by credit card.
-Learn about how to get set up to accept credit cards using a payment system *add a link to some info about this - is there an open source option?* and [get set up to accept payment via PayPal](https://www.paypal.com/ca/business/get-paid?kid=p42863580764&gclid=Cj0KCQiAyoeCBhCTARIsAOfpKxhGE1kaeCjl6C4w_xMLIHHGw-EWc9FgPpFUvZXgjFzH81ptH4MTBEgaAoYHEALw_wcB&gclsrc=aw.ds).
+Learn about how to get set up to accept credit cards using a payment system add a link to some info about this - is there an open source option? and get set up to accept payment via PayPal [get set up to accept payment via PayPal](https://www.paypal.com/ca/business/get-paid?kid=p42863580764&gclid=Cj0KCQiAyoeCBhCTARIsAOfpKxhGE1kaeCjl6C4w_xMLIHHGw-EWc9FgPpFUvZXgjFzH81ptH4MTBEgaAoYHEALw_wcB&gclsrc=aw.ds).
+Note that simply having a credit card does not mean you are able to accept payment by credit card.

 **You will need all of the above three things to work on a micro-acquisition contract.**